-Now let us discuss the effect of $\epsilon_{e\mu}$ and $\epsilon_{\mu\tau}$.
-To understand that we calculate the $\chi^2$ for the NSI parameter set ($\epsilon_D$, $\epsilon_N$) =(-0.14, -0.03) which is the best fit point of the global analysis for $f=u$ in Ref.\,\cite{Gonzalez-Garcia:2013usa} for three cases: (i) $|\epsilon_{e\mu}| = 0$, $|\epsilon_{\mu\tau}| = 0$, (ii) $|\epsilon_{e\mu}| = 0$ and $|\epsilon_{\mu\tau}| \neq 0$ and (iii) $|\epsilon_{e\mu}| \neq 0$ and $|\epsilon_{\mu\tau}| = 0$.
+Now let us discuss the effects of $\epsilon_{e\mu}$ and $\epsilon_{\mu\tau}$.
+To understand these, we calculate $\chi^2$ for the NSI parameter set ($\epsilon_D$, $\epsilon_N$) =(-0.14, -0.03), which is the best fit point of the global analysis for $f=u$ in Ref.\,\cite{Gonzalez-Garcia:2013usa}, for three cases: (i) $|\epsilon_{e\mu}| = 0$ and $|\epsilon_{\mu\tau}| = 0$, (ii) $|\epsilon_{e\mu}| = 0$ and $|\epsilon_{\mu\tau}| \neq 0$, and (iii) $|\epsilon_{e\mu}| \neq 0$ and $|\epsilon_{\mu\tau}| = 0$.
 We do this for T2HKK and NH.
-The value of $\chi^2$ for these three cases are 25.46, 17.54 and 24.61, respectively.
-From these it is clear that we have more effect of $\epsilon_{\mu\tau}$ on the sensitivity than that of the $\epsilon_{e \mu}$.
-We list the values of the different oscillation parameters corresponding to the $\chi^2$ mentioned above in Table \ref{tab1}.
-To understand it further in Fig. \ref{fig:fig2}, we have plotted the appearance channel probability vs energy for the T2HKK baseline for the cases (ii) and (iii) along with the standard one, i.e., without NSI.
-The value of $\theta_{23}$ and $\dcp$ are $45^\circ$ and $-90^\circ$ respectively.
+The value of $\chi^2$ for these three cases is 25.46, 17.54 and 24.61, respectively.
+From these, it is clear that we have a greater effect from $\epsilon_{\mu\tau}$ on the sensitivity than that from $\epsilon_{e \mu}$.
+We list the values of the different oscillation parameters corresponding to $\chi^2$, as mentioned above in Table \ref{tab1}.
+To understand this further, in Fig. \ref{fig:fig2} we plotted the appearance channel probability versus energy for the T2HKK baseline for cases (ii) and (iii) along with the standard, i.e., without the NSI.
+The values of $\theta_{23}$ and $\dcp$ are $45^\circ$ and $-90^\circ$, respectively.
 The left panel is for neutrinos and the right panel is for antineutrino.
-In the panels we have also given the corresponding fluxes (in arbitrary units).
-From the panels we see that in the energy range $E < 2$ GeV (which is the region of interest for T2HKK) the separation between the standard curve and the green curve is less conspicuous than the separation between standard and purple curve.
-This explains the reason why introducing $\epsilon_{\mu\tau}$ affects the sensitivity in a more significant way than $\epsilon_{e\mu}$ does.
+In the panels, we also show the corresponding fluxes (in arbitrary units).
+From the panels, we can see that within the energy range $E < 2$ GeV (which is the region of interest for T2HKK) the separation between the standard and green curves is less conspicuous than the separation between the standard and purple curves.
+This explains why introducing $\epsilon_{\mu\tau}$ affects the sensitivity in a more significant way than introducing $\epsilon_{e\mu}$.